The following article is not to be viewed or construed as medical advice.

 The current state of medical marijuana in assisted living facilities

-The current state of medical marijuana in assisted living facilities is complicated, to say the least.
-With the increasing acceptance of medical marijuana for various conditions, assisted living facilities are left to grapple with the rules and regulations surrounding its use.
+To say the least, the current status of medical marijuana in assisted living facilities is complicated.
+With the growing acceptance of medical marijuana for a variety of conditions, assisted living facilities are left to contend with the regulations governing its use.

-In most states, the use of medical marijuana is still illegal for residents of assisted living facilities, even if a doctor recommends it.
-However, some states have begun to relax their laws, allowing assisted living facilities to create guidelines for the use of medical marijuana.
+Even if a physician recommends it, the use of medical marijuana by residents of assisted living facilities is illegal in the majority of states.
+Nevertheless, some states have begun to modify their laws, allowing assisted living facilities to establish guidelines for medical marijuana use.

-While these policies may vary from state to state, they typically require patients to receive approval from their doctor and obtain the product from a licensed dispensary, and they must store it in a locked container.
-The current state of medical marijuana in assisted living is constantly changing.
+Patients are typically required to acquire approval from their physician, purchase the product from a licensed dispensary, and store it in a locked container.
+These policies may vary from state to state.
+The current status of medical marijuana in assisted living communities is in a constant state of flux.

-As more states legalize the use of medical marijuana, assisted living facilities may be more willing to adjust their policies to accommodate residents who wish to use it for medical reasons.
+As more states legalize medical marijuana, assisted living facilities may be more willing to accommodate residents who desire to use it for medical purposes.

 Benefits of medical marijuana for the elderly

-Medical marijuana is becoming an increasingly popular option for elderly patients seeking relief from chronic pain and other ailments.
+Medical marijuana is gaining popularity among elderly patients seeking relief from chronic pain and other conditions.

-Many say medical marijuana can also reduce nausea and vomiting, helping those who have difficulty keeping food down.
-Marijuana has also been known to provide relief from anxiety, depression, and insomnia, all of which are common issues among elderly patients.
+According to a number of sources, medical marijuana can also reduce nausea and vomiting, aiding those who have trouble keeping food down.
+Marijuana has also been shown to alleviate anxiety, depression, and insomnia, all of which are prevalent complaints among elderly patients.

-Additionally, medical marijuana can be a much safer option than many of the traditional medications prescribed to seniors.
-All these benefits make medical marijuana an attractive option for those in assisted living looking for effective relief from their symptoms.
+In addition, medical marijuana is a safer alternative to many traditional medications prescribed to elderly patients.
+All of these advantages make medical marijuana an attractive option for assisted living residents seeking effective symptom relief.

 Potential risks and dangers associated with medical marijuana